-However, it is more complicated for companies that handle users’ personal or sensitive data, especially through their extended enterprise.
+However, it is more complicated for companies that handle users’ personal or sensitive data, especially through their third parties.
 Companies may be able to institute protocols and establish security mechanisms that protect their own networks.
-However, their extended enterprise, which includes third parties, partners, vendors, and fourth parties, then presents an additional risk surface for attack.
-Companies must evaluate the nature of data that their third parties and vendors handle and encourage them to institute cybersecurity practices in line with the sensitivity of the data.
+However, their third parties, which include suppliers, partners, and vendors, then present an additional risk surface.
+Companies must evaluate the nature of data that their third parties handle and encourage them to institute practices in line with the sensitivity of the data.

 If nothing else, companies must establish outside-in cybersecurity risk monitoring for their third parties and vendors at scheduled intervals.
-Outside-in cybersecurity risk monitoring offered by solutions like Supply Wisdom enables companies to see what hackers see when they scan the third party’s network.
+Outside-in cybersecurity risk monitoring offered by solutions like Supply Wisdom enables companies to assess the cybersecurity posture of their parties and see what hackers see when they scan the third party’s network.
 This can help ensure some of the risks of data breaches are reduced.

 Receive Supply Wisdom’s insights and newsletters on cybersecurity risk right in your inbox.
 Subscribe here.